-Drugs Contributed to Death of Woman at Electric Daisy Carnival in Las Vegas
+Drugs Contributed to Death of Woman at EDC in Las Vegas

 Outside the Electric Daisy Carnival in Las Vegas, Nevada, a young woman collapsed in the parking lot and died due to a combination of dehydration, heat, and drug intoxication.